 Decisions regarding the water system are made at the Wapello Rural Water Assoc.
-Board meetings held on second Wednesday of each month at 7:30 p.m. at 534 Shaul Ave Ottumwa, IA and are open to the public.
+Board meetings held on the second Wednesday of each month at 5:30 p.m. at 534 Shaul Ave Ottumwa, IA.
 This institution is an equal opportunity provider and employer.